naga-satish/interview-preparation/ETL-ELT.md

    - **Root cause**: Investigate and fix source timing issues
    - **Documentation**: Define SLAs for dimension availability

-5. **How do you design ETL for handling both structured and unstructured data?**
+### 5. How do you design ETL for handling both structured and unstructured data?

    **Unified architecture:**